BrentLab/TFPertRespExplainer/README.md

 ## Installation

 Use `miniconda` to manage packages.
-If on SLURM cluster, use `module load miniconda3`; otherwise, install and configure your own conda manager.
+If on HTCF cluster (SLURM), use `module load miniconda3`; otherwise, install and configure your own conda manager.

 ```
 conda create -n tfpr_exp python=3.6.10